kadirra/kadirra/README.md

 <h1><p align="center">Hello, I'm Kadir! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px"></h1></p>

 I started computer programming with turbo pascal language in 2003.
-Since then, I have been interested in programming languages such as c, c++, c#, delphi, visual basic, java, kotlin, arduino.
+Since then, I have been interested in programming languages such as c, c++, c#, delphi, visual basic, java, kotlin, python, arduino.
 I have worked with sql, mysql, postresql, nosql and oracle databases.
 I started working at the Ministry of Commerce in 2015.
 I love to write programs, learn and use new technologies.
 Recently I've been improving myself in robotic coding, spring boot, selenium.
 I am a final year Computer Engineering student.